JackieSAM/KivyMD_Collection/README.md

 All examples are accompanied by detailed documentation.
 Three new examples will be available every month provided that you make a monthly contribution (of any amount) to the development of the KivyMD library in the [open collective](https://opencollective.com/kivymd).

+# Who can work with the KivyMDCollection app

+The documentation in the KivyMDCollection app is not meant for beginners.
+The documentation does not explain the basics of using the KivyMD library.
+You should have sufficient experience of using the Kivy framework and KivyMD library.

 # Installation

 Download the package for your system, install as a normal application and run: